ArduPilot/ardupilot_wiki/common/source/docs/common-mount-targeting.rst

 Control with an RC transmitter (aka RC Targeting)
 -------------------------------------------------

 While the gimbal is in "RC Targeting" mode (see above for how to change modes), the pilot can control the gimbal's target roll, pitch and yaw angles using an RC transmitter channel for each axis.
-For example:
+For example (RC channels shown are for example only, and can be any channel not otherwise used):

 - set :ref:`RC6_OPTION <RC6_OPTION>` = 212 ("Mount1 Roll") to control the gimbal's roll angle with RC channel 6
 - set :ref:`RC7_OPTION <RC7_OPTION>` = 213 ("Mount1 Pitch") to control the gimbal's pitch angle with RC channel 7